Thinkofname/thinkofname.github.io/_drafts/may-change-log.md

 Students now have timetables generated for them once they have registered at the registration office.

-These timetables currently can have 4 entries on them, this may change later.
+These timetables currently can have 4 entries on them (may change later).
 Each entry can either be a lesson (bound to a room) or a free period allowing the student to idle and relax.
 When generating a timetable the game will only pick lessons from the same 'group' as the first lesson